 Currently Supported Versions

-This version will add entity integration support.
-Availability calendar is currently defined as a field.
+This version added entity integration support.
+Availability calendar was (and is) currently defined as a field.
 This made it a highly flexible and easy to use module and solved many (long standing) feature requests in the issue queue.
 But this also gave rise to many new features in the issue queue, building further upon what fields brought us.

 Besides fields, D7 brought us also entities.
 Less talked about but an impact as least as big as fields.
 Contrib jumped in with entity API and nowadays almost all "generic" modules are based on integration via Entity API.
 Think of Views, Rules and Search API.